ArgonDesign/alogic/doc/interop.md

 Verilog module, so that it can be instantiated in other Alogic entities.
 This is done by defining the interface ports of the verbatim entity as Alogic ports, and then instantiating the subject Verilog module in a `verbatim` block, connecting the interface signals as appropriate.
-Imagine we want to instantiate following simple Verilog module in an Alogic module:
+Imagine we want to instantiate the following simple Verilog module in an Alogic module:

 ```verilog
 module inc(